ray155093/azure-docs.zh-tw/articles/billing-usage-rate-card-overview.md

 <properties
-   pageTitle="深入了解 Microsoft Azure 資源耗用量 | Microsoft Azure" description="提供 Azure 計費使用情況和 RateCard API 的概念性概觀，可用來提供 Azure 資源耗用量和趨勢的見解。" services="" documentationCenter="" authors="BryanLa"
+   pageTitle="Gain insights into your Microsoft Azure resource consumption | Microsoft Azure" description="Provides a conceptual overview of the Azure Billing Usage and RateCard APIs, which are used to provide insights into Azure resource consumption and trends." services="" documentationCenter="" authors="BryanLa"